sleek background for Doyle Law Group in Raleigh

 Defending Yourself Against Alienation of Affection

-1. Proving a lack of love and affection between the two parties.
-The marriage does not have to be perfect, but evidence of constant fighting, lack of time together, prior separations, etc., tends to show unhappiness.
+- Proving a lack of love and affection between the two parties: The marriage does not have to be perfect, but evidence of constant fighting, lack of time together, prior separations, etc., tends to show unhappiness.

-3. Connivance, meaning you were tricked or manipulated into beginning an affair in order to end a marriage.
-(This is rare).
+- Connivance: This is a rare occurrence where the defendant is tricked or manipulated into beginning an affair in order to end a marriage.

-5. Practical Defense of Poverty of Defendant, which often makes the claims untenable.
+- Practical Defense of Poverty of Defendant: Used in cases with unsubstantial assets, which often makes the claims untenable.

 Understanding Criminal Conversation